Kiriyaga7615/karasic/README.md

-# Karasic addon
+# Karasic Addon
 https://discord.gg/chJNFZzTgq
-addon for meteor client by kiriyaga(ajaj#7615)
+Addon for [Meteor Client](https://meteorclient.com/) by Kiriyaga(ajaj#7615)

-- download .jar file(or build it by yourself) and run it with latest meteor client
+- download jar file and run it with latest [Meteor Client](https://meteorclient.com/).
+- also you can build it by yourself.

 # list of all modules:

-- anti respawn lose
+- Ajaj Aura
+- Anti Respawn Lose
+- Cool Block Renderer
-- cool block renderer
+- RPC
-- rpc
+- Hud Notifications
-- hud notifications
+- Pyramid Surround
-- pyramid surround
+- Range Checker
-- max range checker
-- tnt aura
+- TNT Aura
-- totem auto log
+- Totem Auto Log